 Luck-based challenges will never be required to continue a storyline at the cost of resources.
-Top-tier items, if luck can provide them, should also be earnable through grind.
-We'll never introduce any mechanic that is circumventable by paying real money.
+Top-tier items, if luck can provide them, should also be earnable through dedicated play.
+We'll never introduce any challenge that is circumventable by paying real money.

 Positive social mechanic design.
 Joining friends in-game is beneficial to both player and designer, but sometimes bad social design can be used to exploit these connections.

 As a general rule, playing with another human should enhance your experience.
-In the case of Player vs. Player, such as with combat, sometimes a negative result can upset the victim.
-We do our best to ensure that PvP is engaging and fair, and to make sure that every player understands the implications.
+In the case of Player vs. Player, such as with combat, sometimes a negative result can upset the defeated party.
+We do our best to ensure that PvP is engaging, fair, and time-considerate.

 We want to encourage but never require that you invite your friends to play.
 An example of this would be a mechanic which requires having two or more friends to access.
 If such a mechanic exists, it will be only through implicit social collaboration.

-We encourage you to check out Dark Pattern Games for a list of additional design patterns we're aware of and strive to avoid!
+We encourage you to check out Dark Pattern Games for a list of additional design patterns we're aware of and try to avoid!

 We champion community and positive player-to-player interaction.
 Developers regularly interact with players via our Discord, and can be reached privately if needed.
 We take an empathetic approach to moderation both in-game and in the community: we have strict anti-ban policies and prefer temporary sanctions if the issue cannot be resolved otherwise.